vmware-tanzu/velero/site/content/docs/main/api-types/backup.md

       app: velero
   - matchLabels:
       app: data-protection
   # Whether or not to snapshot volumes.
-This only applies to PersistentVolumes for Azure, GCE, and
-  # AWS.
 Valid values are true, false, and null/unset.
 If unset, Velero performs snapshots as long as
   # a persistent volume provider is configured for Velero.
   snapshotVolumes: null
   # Where to store the tarball and logs.